tamunoWoks/parch_and_posey/subqueries_and_temp_tables.md

 ON t3.reg = t2.reg AND t3.total = t2.total;
 ```
 - For the region with the largest sales **total_amt_usd**, how many **total** orders were placed?

+We will first write a query to pull the total_amt_usd for each region.